 Each February 3 and August 14-15, three thousand lanterns are lit in unison to signal the beginnings of Spring and Fall respectively.

-Its walkway is lined with trees that will bloom with gorgeous pink cherry blossom in the Spring.
+This temple has a walkway that is lined with trees that bloom full of gorgeous cherry blossoms in the spring time.

 The offering hall can be viewed free of charge but admission to the inner areas are 500 yen adult and 250 yen child.